 Take a very close look at their profiles and feeds and evaluate these for their level of sophistication, degree of professionalism, and for any red flags.
 Let’s face it.
 They will show you on LinkedIn exactly what they will want you to see.
 The same will hold true for their resumes and the interview.
 It’s like recommendations.
 Nobody has ever shared, or published, a bad one.

 On the other hand, Facebook, Twitter, and Instagram?
 From the standpoint of really getting to know a candidate and their behaviors, I call these three networks “the gifts that keep on giving” and employers are using these tools.
 Continuing …

 - Do you know people in common?
 Both Facebook and LinkedIn will plot these relationships.
-For perhaps an even deeper search, take a look at Conspire or Refresh.
+For perhaps an even deeper search, take a look at Refresh.
 Either way, common connections = possible recommendations.
 Or warnings.

 - Do not neglect their traditional selling skills.
 Giving an untrained salesperson a tool like social selling is roughly akin to giving somebody a loaded gun and not telling them which end the hurty thing comes out of.

 - Check their work history and references.
 Just because we are hiring a social salesperson, this does not mean that your standard procedures are no longer necessary.

 - Consider running a behaviors and skills assessment.
 There are many many available on the market ranging from free to very low cost.
 I represent one such company.
 Regardless of the price, I can guarantee you that it will be one hell of a lot cheaper than a bad hire.

 - How well do they know and use social media?
 How about their technical skills in general?
 Have they used a CRM or Social CRM (for that matter … do you??)?